dreamcatcher-tech/network/Inbox/2025-09-14 1345 cooperative faces.md

 this makes it easy for the user to open them.

 landing face can be done in code, then pulled out into config later.

+landing page should, if it isn't an mcp call, proxy thru to a ttyd service for the default face, so the default face can be on any port, and we just decide to proxy thru to it based on the incoming request.